-It is not a house, a building, or a home health-care service.
-A medical home is a type of relationship with your child’s medical team.
-Even if your child’s doctor doesn’t follow a full medical home model, you can use the medical home concept to work more effectively with your child’s doctors.
+A medical home for children is not a house, a building or a home health care service.
+A medical home is a relationship with your child’s medical team.
+Even if your child’s doctor doesn’t follow a full medical home model, you can learn more and ask about using the idea of a medical home to work better with your child’s doctors.

-In a medical home, one central contact coordinates care for your child with a disability or special health-care needs.
-This central contact could be your child’s doctor or it could be a team that includes your child’s doctor, nurses, physician assistants, or other support staff.
+In a medical home, one central contact coordinates care for your child with a disability or special health care needs.
+This central contact could be your child’s doctor or a team that includes your child’s doctor, nurses, physician assistants or other support staff.
 Different offices will work differently.
 But the goal is that everyone is on the same page and has your child and family’s best interests in mind.
-You are a key member of this team and you’ll be glad to know that it covers much more than health-care needs.
+You are a key member of this team and you’ll be glad to know that it covers much more than health care needs.

 You and your family are at the center of the medical home model.
-Here are some reasons you might want to consider a medical home for your child, whether that means finding one or asking your child’s doctor to be a stronger partner:
+Here are some reasons you might want to look for a medical home for your child, whether that means finding one or asking your child’s doctor to be a stronger partner: